Rearles/training-code/01Scripting/Activities.md

 5. Make Pull request to your partners Hello.sh file
 6. Partners will review each others Hello.sh file and partners can comment or suggest any other ways to write the above program.

+## Fizzbuzz activity
+- w.a.p. in shell scripting with following conditions:
+    - for a nummber between 1 to 20, print **fizz** if a number is divisible by 3
+    - print **buzz** if the number is divisible by 5
+    - print **fizzbuzz** if the number is divisible by both 3 and 5
+    - print nothing if the number isn't divisible by 3 or 5.
+- create the file by name fizzbuzz.sh and push it to your repo.